elewa-academy/Fundamentals/00-motivation-studying/6-study-effectively.md

 * Have a clear vision of the skills you want to gain.
 * Keep your study sessions short, fun, and regular.
 * Organize your studying around a carefully constructed set of questions.
-* Focus one new concept at a time, and learn it in it's real-world context.
+* Focus on one new concept at a time, and learn it in it's real-world context.
 * Mix it up.
 Alternate regularly between different tasks.
 * Help your friends whenever they ask.
 You'll both learn more this way.
 * Ask friends for help when you need it, but do respect their time.